Gunman fires on car full of girls in Houston, killing child

-HOUSTON — A man in a pickup truck pulled up next to a car carrying a woman and four girls that was leaving a Houston-area Walmart parking lot and opened fire, killing a 7-year-old inside the car and wounding the woman, authorities said Sunday.
+HOUSTON — A man in a pickup truck pulled up next to a car carrying a woman and four girls that was leaving a Houston-area Walmart parking lot and started shooting, killing a 7-year-old inside the car and wounding the woman, authorities said Sunday.

 The red pickup fled the scene.
 The car also sped away before it came to a stop and the woman called 911, according to Harris County sheriff’s Maj.
 Jesse Razo.

-The 7-year-old was the daughter of the woman who was wounded.
+The 7-year-old was the daughter of the woman who was wounded, authorities said.
 It’s not clear if the other three girls, all under the age of 15, also are related to the woman, who was shot in the arm.

 It also wasn’t immediately clear what prompted the shooting Sunday morning.
 Razo said the other girls inside the car were “shaken” and “devastated.”